mwemmie/microservices-poc/README.md

 `sh deploy_kubernetes.sh`

 # How to Tear It Down
-To delete components from Kubernetes, you can run `sh delete_all_kubernetes.sh`.
+To delete components (not the cluster itself) from Kubernetes, you can run `sh delete_all_kubernetes.sh`.

+To delete clusters:
+`gcloud container clusters delete microservice-poc-cluster --zone=us-central1-c`

+To delete docker container registry images:
+`gcloud container images delete gcr.io/lyrical-epigram-179318/reservation-service:v1 gcr.io/lyrical-epigram-179318/reservation-client:v1`